eb-del/mettle/content/Races/Subraces/Manutoa.md

 # Features
 ## Physiology
-When comparing outward features between the Manutoa and [[Heorthwyrhtas|common humans]], Manutoa are slightly taller, with a leaner physique, and a tendency towards a darker pigmentation of the hair and skin (owing to their high-altitude lifestyles and exposure to the sun's radiation).
+When comparing outward features between the Manutoa and [[Harthwrichts|common humans]], Manutoa are slightly taller, with a leaner physique, and a tendency towards a darker pigmentation of the hair and skin (owing to their high-altitude lifestyles and exposure to the sun's radiation).

 The Manutoa's primary uniqueness in physiology is in their internal organs.
 Their bones are different, lighter than that of a humans.
 Their muscles are highly efficient, able to produce greater force per unit of bodymass.
 A Manutoa's heart is highly adaptable; their cardiovascular system is optimized to compensate for drastic changes in heart rate and blood pressure.
 This allows a Manutoa to maintain adequate blood flow at a variety of altitudes.
 Manutoa have a natural resistance to forces imposed by acceleration, able to maintain consciousness even while performing aggressive aerial acrobatics.